oscdoctest/Qi-Docs/docs/OMF_Ingress_Specification.rst

 * **Property Types and Formats**

   OMF supports setting the ``format`` keyword to specify how a particular JSON type should be interpreted.
-The following is a mapping for the OSC Data Store supported types (see `QiType information <http://qi-docs.osisoft.com/en/latest/Qi_Types.html>`_)
+The following is a mapping for the OCS Data Store supported types (see `QiType information <http://qi-docs.osisoft.com/en/latest/Qi_Types.html>`_)

 ========  ===========  ============
 Type      Format       QiTypeCode
 ========  ===========  ============
 array		               IEnumerable
 boolean		             boolean
 integer	  int64        Int64
 integer   int32        Int32
 integer   int16        Int16